 If a candidate provides just a numerical value to a question and it is correct, full marks are normally awarded; unless an instruction in the question has not been followed.
 If a candidate provides just a numerical value to a question and it is incorrect, no marks are awarded.
 It is in a candidates best interest to show their working as errors are carried when marking.
 It is in a candidates best interest that their work be legible.
 Marks are not awarded for 'Yes' or 'No'; justifications are required.

-Second, Third and Honours Year Supplementary Examinations
+Honours Year Supplementary Examinations

-Supplementary examinations are not typically awarded for second year, third year or postgraduate examinations in the Faculty of Science.
-There are typically no supplementary examinations scheduled for MST 2, MST 3 or MSTH.
-Neither the Department nor the HoD grant supplementary examinations for these courses.
-Under special circumstances the Faculty of Science may grant these examinations.
+Supplementary examinations are not awarded for postgraduate examinations in the Faculty of Science.
+Neither the Department nor the HoD ha the authority to grant supplementary examinations for these courses.

 Releasing Results